IgnatiusFrancis/BookCollection/README.md

 # Configuration

+# manual
 Create a .env file in the root directory and configure the following environment variables:
 DATABASE_URL=postgresql://username:password@localhost:5432/dbname

+# cloud
+The database is deployed already to render, you dont need to install or download PostgreSQL

 # Usage
 # Starting the Server